When my son got his hands on his father’s beard trimmers and gave himself a DIY haircut, I burst into tears.

 “I must admit, I cried later when I realized we might have to shave off all of his hair.

-Faith also took pictures of Otis’ DIY snipping and posted them in a Facebook parenting group to get advice.
+Faith also took photos of Otis’ DIY snipping and posted them to a Facebook parenting group for advice.

-“So my husband left his hair clippers on charge and my two-year-old found them,” read the post, which has received 4,300 likes so far.
+“So my husband left his hair clippers on charge and my 2yr old found them,” read the post, which has received 4,300 likes so far.

-“I know these things happen (my daughter shaved her head with a pair of scissors a few years ago; why is it always my kids?!
+“I know these things happen (my daughter cut her hair off with scissors a few years ago; why is it always my children?!

-“Actually, don’t respond to that) and I know it will grow back, but has anyone had their child do something similar and have pictures of how you styled it to make it look okay?
+”Actually, don’t answer that) and I know it’ll grow back, but has anyone had their child do something similar and have pictures of how you styled it to look okay?

 “I apologize for laughing, but this is hilarious,” a second added.